Dashboard

 • Loyalty point offers

 1. Triggers - a condition that has to be true for the automation to start.
-They "fire" something.
+Triggers "start" an automation.
 For example, when a new lead is added to a campaign.

-2. Actions - an action to be performed once the trigger is met.
+2. Actions - an action to be performed within the automation.
 They "do" something.
 For example, send an email.

-3. Conditions - steps that support Yes/No logic branching.
+3. Conditions - steps that support Yes/No logic.
 They "evaluate" something.
-For example, was an email opened.
+For example, was an email opened?

-You can find all active Autopilot automations from the top navigation menu at Campaigns > Automations and campaign-specific Autopilot automations on the Automations tab within the campaign.
+You can find all active automations from the top navigation menu at Campaigns > Automations and campaign-specific automations on the Automations tab within the campaign.

 You will also see a dropdown to filter by 'Show Running', 'Show Inactive', or 'Show All'.

-For an individual automation line item, you can see what campaign it's assigned to, tell if it's running (or not), quickly access contacts lists who have completed the automation or are in progress, as well as access the Advanced Options Menu (3 dots) to export.
+For an individual automation item, you can see what campaign it's assigned to, tell if it's running (or not), quickly access contacts who have completed the automation or are in progress, as well as access the Advanced Options Menu (3 dots) for additional options.

 From the screen, you can easily change the name and description of the automation.
-And, configure if the automation is enabled or not.
+And, toggle if the automation is running or not.

 Advanced Settings